 The first half of the 1900s saw the arrival of authors like A.J.
 Cronin, Eric Linklater, Naomi Mitchison, James Bridie, Robert Garioch, Robert McLellan, Nan Shepherd, William Soutar and Douglas Young, writing in English, plus Sorley MacLean and Hugh MacDiarmid writing their poetry in, respectively, Gaelic and Scots.
 The stars of the pre war era were probably Neil M. Gunn and Lewis Grassic Gibbon.

 Since the Second World War a wealth of Scottish authors have produced a remarkably diverse array of work.
 Names like Alexander Trocchi, Kenneth White and Edwin Morgan appeared on the scene in the 1950s and 1960s, to be followed by Alasdair Gray, James Kelman and Irvine Welsh in the 1980s.
-More recently, Iain Banks, Ian Rankin, Alexander McCall Smith, A.L.
+More recently, the phrase "Tartan Noir" has been coined to cover Scotland's impressive crime writing tradition.
+More widely, Iain Banks, Ian Rankin, Alexander McCall Smith, A.L.
 Kennedy and Christopher Brookmyre have all had a significant impact, while J.K.
 Rowling has become the most commercially successful author in history - and been credited with convincing a generation of boys that reading is cool - with her Harry Potter books.